 Planning for the new tax year.
 There are many tax implications involved in a divorce, and closing out the year before rearranging finances is often a sound practical decision.
 You will have more time to attend to tax planning for the next year, figuring out things like who will get the mortgage interest deduction and who will take exemptions for children.
 While filing in January doesn’t guarantee that you will meet the end of year requirements for filing differently next year (as head of household, or single, for example), it does give you a good chance.
 The majority of divorces can be completed within one year — at least if both parties are motivated to resolve matters.

 Get Answers to Your Filing Questions

 Whatever you ultimately choose to do, consider talking with a family law attorney before you file, so you can move forward with a strategy for your divorce case that is beneficial to you financially, but also beneficial for emotionally for your entire family.

 At Weinberger Divorce and Family Law Group, we are ready to provide to you with tailored advice for your divorce that safeguards your children and secures your future.
-To schedule your free attorney consultation, call us at 888-888-0919 or click the button below.
+To schedule your initial attorney consultation, call us at 888-888-0919 or click the button below.